Rakshithabmsce/UserReady/README.md

 # UserReady
-his project aims to develop a machine learning model to predict the Load Type of a power system using historical energy and environmental data.
+this project aims to develop a machine learning model to predict the Load Type of a power system using historical energy and environmental data.
 The Load_Type variable is a categorical label with three possible values: Light_Load, Medium_Load, and Maximum_Load.
+The goal is to accurately classify each record into one of these categories based on several continuous features, including energy consumption, reactive power, CO₂ levels, and time-based indicators.